VIN-y/klipper-toolchanger-easy/README.md

 Follow the examples in the `example_T0.cfg` and `example_T1.cfg`.
 The main difference between the tools is that T0 has a z_offset and other tools will not.
 T1 and up will have gcode_offsets set and T0 will not.
 Other than that the configuration between T0 and other tools is very similar.

 When starting up you will need a tool on the shuttle or Klipper will shut down.
 You should always home, Quad Gantry Level, and bed mesh with T0.

+Highly recommend that you DO NOT EDIT the files in `~/printer_data/config/stealthchanger/toolchanger` If you need to modify or config something in those files use the `~/printer_data/config/stealthchanger/toolchanger-config.cfg` file to override the macro or the setting in the macro.  `toolchanger-config.cfg` has examples of how this is accomplished.

 # Components